-We will propel research excellence by attracting and retaining the best researchers and graduate students while fostering diversity, all with the ultimate aim of addressing global challenges and national priorities with interdisciplinary teams.
+We will propel research and innovation excellence by attracting and retaining the best researchers and graduate students while fostering diversity, all with the ultimate aim of addressing global challenges and national priorities with interdisciplinary teams.

 We will connect across disciplines and enhance the integration of research and education.

 We will partner with the world’s best and will seek opportunities that build and expand relationships with industry and government locally, regionally and internationally.

 We will drive impact through translational research and innovation, leveraging research to drive social, cultural and economic development.

 The Research and Innovation Enterprise at Dalhousie will propel research and innovation excellence across all disciplines, fully aligned with the university’s EDI goals.
 We will build critical mass in signature research clusters and key research focus areas, and establish a reputation for delivering research excellence that makes a difference to the local, regional and global landscape.
 We will attract and retain the best researchers and graduate students and will support them within a vibrant research ecosystem.

 Goal 1: Attract and retain the best researchers

 - Grow external research income by diversifying our funding sources through collaborative partnerships